VeeamHub/powershell/BR-LightWeightReporting/README.md

 - json report will be dumped to c:\veeamlwr.
 It is your own duty to copy these files to a central location via the protocol of your liking
 - put all reports on a central server under c:\veeamlwr
 - run lwr-central to query the latest license status or job status (decided by the -mode parameter)
-- It is your own duty to delete older files (you might want to keep them for tracking)
+- It is your own duty to delete older files (you might want to keep them for tracking) on the central server.
+On the local server, auto purging happens if it is not set to 0

 ## Local Site
 Output should be nothing unless you add -verbose.
 Make sure -uniqueid is unique for every site but consistent for every run on each side